 I’m not here to propose a broad solution.
 I simply want us to take a deep breath and not panic.

 First of all, don’t believe everything coming from the mainstream media–or the alternative media, for that matter.
 Put on your thinking cap, and take everything with at least a grain of salt.

 The operative approach I propose is to realize that things are not what they seem.
 They haven’t been for a long time now.
 The events related to 9/11/’01 are a prime example.

-While our thoughts and prayers go out to those affected by the Paris attacks, as they well should, don’t give in to fear.
-Yes, a reported 129 people were killed suddenly and violently.
+While our thoughts and prayers go out to those affected by the terrorist attacks we see in the news, as they well should, don’t give in to fear.
+Yes, the numbers reportedly killed are psychologically disarming.
 But how many people died across America over the last couple of days in car crashes?

 Did you know you and I have a greater chance of being struck by lightning than being the victim of a terrorist attack?